 During the research of finding the best Pad Kra Pao in Bangkok, we discovered, unfortunately, that some popular restaurants that are famed for their Pad Kra Pao closed their doors.
 One of these restaurants is Baan Pa Jazz, a local eatery near Victory Monument where an older, elegant lady, cooked all sorts of delicious classic dishes including Pad Kra Pao.
 Her Pad Kra Pao was much dryer than regular Pad Kra Pao and because of that, the flavours were much more intense.
 I’ve visited her restaurant regularly in the first years I’ve lived in Bangkok and it was always one of my favourite go-to places for Pad Kra Pao.

-Relevant article for further reading:
+Relevant articles for further reading:

 Best Tom Yum in Bangkok